-Prerequisite: 311 or 691 or equivalent.
-Modern cytological methods using transmission elec-tron microscope.
+3 credits Prerequisite: 311 or 681 or equivalent.
+Modern cytological methods using transmission electron microscope.
 Portfolio required to demonstrate proficiency in fixation techniques, use of ultramicrotome, light and electron microscopes and darkroom techniques.

-PRINCIPLES OF SCANNING ELECTRON MICROSCOPY

-Prerequisites: 31, 681 or equivalent.
+PRINCIPLES OF SCANNING ELECTRON MICROSCOPY 3 credits Persequisites: 31, 681 or equivalent.
 An introduction of modern cytological methods using the scanning electron microscope.
 A portfolio is required to demonstrate proficiency in fixation techniques, the use of supplemental equipment such as the critical point drying apparatus and the sputter-coating apparatus and the efficient use of the scanning electron microscope.

-695 SPECIAL TOPICS: BIOLOGY

-(May be repeated) Prerequisite: permission.
-Special courses offered once or only occasional ly in areas where no formal course exists.
+SPECIAL TOPICS: BIOLOGY (May be repeated) Prerequisite: permission.
+Special courses offered once or only occasionally in areas where no formal course exists.